himuglamuh/BeaconBox/README.md

 **Status:**
 🩹 **Crash detection and auto-reboot is implemented**
-⚠️ A future kernel fix may render this workaround obsolete
+⚠️ A future fix may render this workaround obsolete